This post may contain affiliate links. Please read my disclosure policy for more details.

 Let the homey flavors speak for themselves with this hearty vegetable barley soup.
 It’s so easy to throw together, it’s healthy, filling, low fat, and costs less than $1 per serving.

-Plus, you can easily customize this terrific recipe with any orphan ingredients in the vegetable fridge drawer.
+Plus, you can easily customize this terrific recipe with any leftover vegetables.
 I usually go for carrots, celery, onion, and frozen peas, they’re always in my fridge, but you can mix up any seasonal veggies or whatever you have on hand.

 Then saute’ your veggies in olive oil with aromatic oregano and bay leaves, and let simmer on the stove for about 30 minutes until the barley softens and the flavors mingle.